1937 24 Hours of Le Mans: Up to 1.1-litre entries

-A surprising entry came from Yves Giraud-Cabantous with a pair of venerable Chenard-Walcker Z1s.
+An entry came from Yves Giraud-Cabantous with the pair of venerable Chenard-Walcker Z1s.
 He had run his own Caban cars here in 1931 and 1932 with the aid of Roger Labric.
 The Chenard-Walckers had last raced here in 1925, helping secure the Biennial Cup and the first (and only) Trienniale Cup for the manufacturer.
-At the time these small, streamlined cars had been innovative, inspired by the Bugatti Type 32.
+At the time, these small, streamlined cars had been innovative, inspired by the Bugatti Type 32.
 After Chenard-Walcker stopped motor-racing in 1926, the cars had been parked up in a warehouse until Giraud-Cabantous offered to buy them.
-The 1095cc pushrod engine put out 50 bhp and Giraud-Cabantous installed a supercharger on his that put the car now up in the 2-litre class.
-However, they had proven there was still life in them by winning the Bol d'Or 24 hour race.
-That it was done by top French wrestler Charles Rigoulot in his very first motor-race just added more celebrity to the team.
-He would join the team-owner in one car, with Roux/Cotet in the other.
+The 1095cc pushrod engine put out 50 bhp and Giraud-Cabantous installed a supercharger on his, that put the car now up in the 2-litre class.
+They subsequently won the Bol d'Or 24 hour race.
+This feat was accomplished by French wrestler Charles Rigoulot in his very first motor-race.
+He joined the team-owner in one car, with Roux/Cotet in the other.

 The Austin EK75 "Speedy" was the sports-version of the Austin 7.
 Fitted with a new racing engine, the latest "Grasshopper" variant could now reach 125 kp/h (80 mph).
 A one-piece bodyshell, removing the doors on the roadster, saved further weight.
 Again, taking advantage of prior results, all three cars were able to be entered for the Biannual Cup.
 An unusual entry was a Ford Model CX entered by Australian Joan Richmond and her fiancé Maurice "Bill" Bilney.
 The CX was a deluxe tourer version of the Ford Model C Ten production car, with a 30 bhp engine.
 Assisted by former Aston Martin engineer and driver Jack Besant, they upgraded the car to racing standard for the 1936 race.
 A year later they entered it again.